truenas/documentation/content/TruenasApps/_index.md

 {{< include file="/static/includes/apps/AppsSMBErrorWarning.md" >}}

-If an application requires specific datasets, configure them before launching the installation wizard.
+If an application requires specific host path datasets, create the datasets before installing the application.

-### App Version Verses Version
-The **Application Info** widget on the **Installed** applications screen shows the **App Version**, which is the main container version, and is provided for information purposes.
-This **App Version** also shows on the upgrade dialog, and the application details screen just above the **Version**.
-The **Version** information is the basis for app updates in TrueNAS, and is found on the app widget, and in the app Install wizard.
+For example, create the datasets for the Nextcloud app before installing the app.
+See [Understanding App Storage Volumes](#understanding-app-storage-volumes) and individual app tutorials for more information.

 ### Using an App Installation Wizard

 After clicking on an app widget on the **Discover Apps** screen, the information screen for that app opens.
 Click **Install** to open the installation wizard for the application.